-[Delete where SEN spot points are not used: The [Name of Committee/Panel/Group of Governors/Trustees] has determined the reference points of the SEN allowance, taking into account the structure of the SEN provision and the following factors:
+Cambois Primary School has determined the reference points of the SEN allowance, taking into account the structure of the SEN provision and the following factors:

 1. whether any mandatory qualifications are required for the post;

 2. the qualifications or expertise of the teacher relevant to the post; and